Skip to main content

 (5) Be willing to receive services within Ohio unless otherwise approved.

-(7) Be capable of instructing and supervising an assistant about the participant's needs as described in paragraph (D)(3) of this rule or arranging for such supervision or instruction.
+(6) Demonstrate the ability to instruct and supervise an assistant about the participant's needs as described in paragraph (D)(3) of this rule or arranging for such supervision or instruction.

-(D) To be eligible for selection by OOD to operate this program at the local level, a community rehabilitation program shall be a nonprofit and, as its purpose, shall exist at least in part to provide services to persons with disabilities.
+(D) To be eligible for selection by OOD to operate this PCA program at the local level, a community rehabilitation program shall be a nonprofit and, as its purpose, shall exist at least in part to provide services to persons with disabilities.
 The community rehabilitation program's duties and responsibilities shall include, but not be limited to, the following:

-(2) Pre-screening persons according to the criteria in paragraphs (C)(1) to (C)(10) of this rule by using a checklist and guide to personal assistance services as prescribed by OOD.
+(2) Pre-screening persons according to the criteria in paragraph (C) of this rule by using guidance provided by OOD.

 (7) Serving the community as an information resource on personal assistance services.